Lecrapouille/PlantUMLStatecharts/README.md

 `guard1` were not present this would create an infinite loop.

-Events shall be mutually exclusive since we are dealing in discrete time events, several events can occur during the delta time.
+Events shall be mutually exclusive since we are dealing in discrete time events, several events can occur during the delta time but since in this API you have to call the event and the state machine reacts immediately, the order is defined by the caller.

 ## Details Design

-The translating process pipeline of the Python script is the following:
+The translation pipeline of the Python script is the following:
-- The [Lark](https://github.com/lark-parser/lark) parser is loading the [grammar](tool/statechart.ebnf) file for parsing PlantUML statecharts files.
-Note: this grammar does not come from an official source (PlantUML does not offer their grammar).
-It manages a subset of the syntax.
+- The [Lark](https://github.com/lark-parser/lark) parser loads the
+  [grammar](tool/statechart.ebnf) file for parsing the PlantUML statechart file.
+Note: this grammar does not come from an official source (PlantUML does not offer their grammar.
+I manages a subset of their syntax).
-- The [PlantUML statecharts](https://plantuml.com/fr/state-diagram) file is then parsed and an Abstract Syntax Tree (AST) is generated.
+- The [PlantUML statecharts](https://plantuml.com/fr/state-diagram) file is then parsed by Lark and an Abstract Syntax Tree (AST) is generated.
-- This AST is then visited and a graph [Networkx](https://networkx.org/) the structure is created (nodes are states and arcs are transitions).
+- This AST is then visited and a digraph [Networkx](https://networkx.org/) structure is created (nodes are states and arcs are transitions).
+Events and actions are stored to them.
-- This graph is visited to make some verification (if the state machine is well formed ...), to generate the C++ code source and to generate unit tests from graph cycles or graph paths from source to sinks ...
+- This graph is visited to make some verification (if the state machine is well formed ...), then to generate the C++ code source.
+Unit tests are generating from graph cycles or paths from source to sinks (what inputs make me reach the desired state) ...

 How is the generated code?
 The state machine, like any graph structure (nodes are states and edges are transitions) can be depicted by a matrix.